Mangopay/api-docs/page/28_testing-payments.md

 * 4970101122334406
 * 4970101122334414

-You can find more info about the liability shift on [this page](https://mangopay.desk.com/customer/en/portal/articles/2572098-all-you-need-to-know-about-3d-secure-integration-workflow-etc-?b_id=10427)
+You can find more info about the liability shift on [this page](https://support.mangopay.com/s/article/all-you-need-to-know-about-d-secure-integration-workflow-etc?language=en_US)

 ## Maestro
 All Maestro payments require 3DS
 * 3012340000000000
 * 3012349999999999

-[alert type="danger"]You can only use these cards with the password ″MAES123p″ (this is different to the Visa/Mastercard and BCMC one!).
+[alert type="danger"]You can only use these cards with the password ″secret123″ (this is different to the Visa/Mastercard and BCMC one!).
 If you put a wrong password the card will be blocked[/alert]

 ## Diners
 * 30123456789001

+## Amex (Public Beta, contact support for more info)
+All Amex transaction are done with SafeKey (3DS).
+* Card number: 375987000000005
+* CVV: 1234
+* SafeKey password: SAFEKEY01

 ## Masterpass
 Choose "Masterpass" from the list and then: